cuiyongbo/hello-world/my_wiki/computer_glossary/compare_and_swap_tech.rst

 **Implementation in C**

-Many C compilers support using CAS either with the C11 *stdatomic.h* functions, or some non-standard C extension of that particular C compiler, or by calling a function written directly in assembly language using the CAS instruction.
+Many C compilers support using CAS either with the C++11 *<stdatomic.h>* functions, or by calling a function written directly in assembly language using the CAS instruction.

 The following C function shows the basic behavior of a CAS variant that returns the old value of the specified memory location; however, this version does not provide the crucial guarantees